yenatariys/hasil-tesis/docs/thesis/CHAPTER_IV_RESULTS_DISCUSSION.md

 **Why Secondary (Not Primary)**:

-1. **The Accuracy Paradox for Imbalanced Data**: On Play Store, where 82% of reviews are negative, a naive baseline that always predicts "Negatif" achieves 82% accuracy without learning anything.
+1. **The Accuracy Paradox for Imbalanced Data**:
+   - **Play Store Example**: Where 82% of reviews are negative, a naive baseline that always predicts "Negatif" achieves 82% accuracy without learning anything.
 Both TF-IDF (73.21%) and IndoBERT (73.21%) achieve comparable accuracy, yet their macro F1 scores differ dramatically (0.38 vs 0.33), revealing different capability in minority-class detection that accuracy fails to capture.
+   - **App Store Example**: With 66% negative reviews, majority-class baseline achieves 66% accuracy.
+TF-IDF (66.87%) and IndoBERT (65.66%) show similar accuracy, but TF-IDF's superior macro F1 (0.57 vs 0.47) demonstrates its balanced advantage in detecting all three sentiment classes equally well.

-2. **Misleading for Minority Classes**: Play Store TF-IDF's highest accuracy (73.21%) conceals its weak Netral detection (F1 = 0.19, only 22% recall) and poor Positif detection (F1 = 0.11, only 8% recall).
-A stakeholder relying solely on 73% accuracy would incorrectly conclude the model is production-ready for all sentiment types.
+2. **Misleading for Minority Classes**:
+   - **Play Store**: TF-IDF's highest accuracy (73.21%) conceals its weak Netral detection (F1 = 0.19, only 22% recall) and poor Positif detection (F1 = 0.11, only 8% recall).
+The model essentially "gives up" on minority classes to maximize overall accuracy.
+   - **App Store**: Despite comparable accuracy (66.87% vs 65.66%), TF-IDF maintains functional minority-class detection (Netral F1 = 0.30, Positif F1 = 0.62) while IndoBERT collapses (Netral F1 = 0.16, Positif F1 = 0.47).
+A stakeholder relying solely on accuracy would miss this critical difference in business capability.

-3. **Platform Comparison Distortion**: Play Store appears superior by accuracy (73.21% vs App Store's 66.87%), but App Store TF-IDF is actually the better model by macro F1 (0.57 vs 0.38) because it maintains balanced performance across all classes.
+3. **Platform Comparison Distortion**: Play Store appears superior by accuracy (73.21% vs App Store's 66.87%), but **App Store TF-IDF is actually the better model** by macro F1 (0.57 vs 0.38) because it maintains balanced performance across all classes.
 Accuracy favors platforms with more extreme imbalance, not better models.
+The 6.34-point accuracy gap misleads; the 0.19-point macro F1 gap correctly identifies App Store's superiority.

 **When Accuracy is Still Useful**:
 - **Overall correctness indicator**: Provides a single-number summary for general stakeholder communication